navy secf

 Fire Control Technicians (FT) are specialized in combat systems and deploy aboard multiple classes of submarines.

-They are charged by the Navy with the responsibility of operating and maintaining advanced electronic equipment utilized in the submarine weapon systems, in regards to underwater weapons and guided-missile systems.
+They have the responsibility of operating and maintaining advanced electronic equipment utilized in the submarine weapon systems, in regards to underwater weapons and guided-missile systems.

 FT3 Schrade, left, and GM3 Marable prepare to fire the shot line during an underway replenishment.
 (Source: U.S. Navy/PH1 Spain)